Adrianichthys roseni

 Adrianichthys roseni is a species of ricefish, a member of the family Adrianichthyidae which is endemic to Lake Poso on Sulawesi.
 Since the holotype was collected in 1978 there have been no reports of this species and if it still exists then it has a very low population.
 The IUCN categorise it as Critically Endangered (Possibly Extinct).

+Size

+This species reaches a length of 9.0 cm.

+Etymology

 The specific name honours Donn Eric Rosen (1929-1986) of the American Museum of Natural History.